DistroHopper39B/NTATV/Docs/Guide.md

 * Mac or PC with at least 20GB of free space (Linux-based computer recommended)
 * A second computer with Windows XP already installed (don't worry, we won't be erasing this one)
-* USB to IDE adapter and IDE hard disk
+* USB to IDE adapter and IDE hard disk (a bootable USB will not, and will never, work, due to the complexity of writing my own USB stack from scratch)
 * QEMU for your computer's OS
     * For macOS, use [Homebrew](https://brew.sh)
     * For Linux, use your system's package manager